goFrendiAsgard/No-CMS/doc/tutorial/user_concepts.md

 User And Group
 ==============
 In No-CMS any authenticated user should has a user account.
-The user account contains at username and password.
+The user account contains username and password.
 A user account can be a part of several user-group, and vice-versa, a user-group can contains several user-account.
 Authorization is based on user group.